Spend a Weekend in Windsor: Cafés, Independent Shops & Riverside Walks

 Getting to Windsor is incredibly easy from London.
 Simply hop on a train from London Paddington or Waterloo, and within 30–40 minutes, you’ll arrive at Windsor’s railway station.
 From there, it’s just a short walk to the town center, where many of the cafés and shops are located.
 If you’re arriving by car, the drive from London takes just under an hour, and there are plenty of parking spots available near the town center.
 But honestly, I’d recommend the train ride for a relaxing journey that allows you to arrive with a sense of calm, ready to explore.

-FAQ About Windsor
+FAQ - Traveling to Windsor

 What is Windsor best known for?